tinker-engine/tinker-engine/README.md

 ### Running Tinker Engine

 There is an example protocol definition in [`examples/helloworld.py`](examples/helloworld.py).
-You can use this as a Tinker Engine entrypoint as follows:
+You can use this with Tinker Engine as follows:

 ```
-$ tinker -c <any file that exists> examples/helloworld.py
+$ tinker -c examples/helloworld.yaml examples/helloworld.py
 ```

 (Currently, the config file argument is required, but isn't actually used by the